Mobile Gaming Market and Usage Statistics for 2022

 Key Highlights for Game Developers and Marketers

-For the ad formats, game players mentioned that they like rewarded video & playable ads as it gives them something to use immediately in the game, while not disturbing the gaming content.
+In terms of ad formats, game players said they prefer rewarded video and playable advertising since they give them something to do right away in the game while not interfering with the game’s content.